Coronation of James I and Anne: Costume

 Portraits of countesses in their ermine gowns show two styles of skirt.
-Lucy, Countess of Bedford, in her portrait now at Gripsholm Castle, wears an older conical French-style farthingale, while the pictures of the Countess of Northampton and another lady show the current fashion of drum or French-wheel farthingales.
+Lucy, Countess of Bedford, in her portrait now at Gripsholm Castle, wears an older conical French–style farthingale, while the pictures of the Countess of Northampton and another lady show the current fashion of drum or French–wheel farthingales.
 The costume historian Janet Arnold noted that extensive use of ermine, especially as the forepart of the skirt, echoes the Parliament robes of Elizabeth as depicted on her marble effigy by Maximilian Colt in the Abbey and the countesses' clothes may have resembled those then visible in the Abbey on Elizabeth's wooden funerary effigy.

 Buwinckhausen wrote that the countesses wore scarlet dresses in "antique fashion" trimmed with ermine, their coronets in the left hand.
 "Antique fashion", the phrase used in Brenchley Rye's translation, usually meant classical Roman style, but Giovanni degli Effetti said the gowns were in modern style.
 Buwinckhausen's original German phrase may refer to the countess' wide sleeves having some similarity to Franconian fashion, or to their paired costumes resembling the red and white heraldry of Franconia; "mit Hermelin gefuttert, und weiten Ermelen gar altfrenckisch".

 Lady Anne Clifford's parents attended in their robes as Earl of Countess of Cumberland.
 They had hosted the King and Queen at Grafton Regis in June.
 At this time the Countess of Cumberland was estranged from the Earl and he was not maintaining her.
-She had to write to Sir Robert Cecil asking for his intervention so that she could buy suitable clothes to "furnish her self" to attend Anne of Denmark.
-Anne Clifford's cousin Frances Bourchier (1587-1612) was a spectator at the coronation, but Anne herself was not allowed to attend for fear of the plague in the city.
+She had to write to Sir Robert Cecil asking for his intervention so that she could buy suitable clothes to "furnish her self" to attend Queen Anne.
+Anne Clifford's cousin Frances Bourchier (1587–1612) was a spectator at the coronation, but Anne herself was not allowed to attend for fear of the plague in the city.
 She remained at Norbury, south of London.
-In September, Frances Bourchier joined Princess Elizabeth at Nonsuch Palace.
+In September, Frances Bourchier joined the royal couple's daughter Elizabeth at Nonsuch Palace.